tanujsharma911/To-do-app/README.md

 # Simple To-Do List App

-This is a simple to-do list application built using **HTML**, **CSS**, and **JavaScript**.
+This is a simple to-do list application built using **HTML**, **CSS**, and **JavaScript**. this is not serious project, this to learn git and hosting on git.

 ## Features